alexarje/sensing/book/week1.md

 - **[Musicae Scientiae](https://journals.sagepub.com/home/msx)**: The journal of the European Society for the Cognitive Sciences of Music, publishing research on music psychology, cognition, perception, and interdisciplinary studies.
 </details>

 Given its interdisciplinary nature, researchers are typically working in either musicology or psychology departments, which also often "skews" the research in one or the other direction.
-Researchers more on the musicology side tend to be more focused on real-world musical experiences, what is often termed "ecological validity" and using (more) qualitative methods.
-Researchers more on the psychology side typically work more on controlled experiments and using quantitative methods.
+Researchers on the musicology side tend to be more focused on real-world musical experiences, what is often termed "ecological validity," and using (more) qualitative methods.
+Researchers in psychology typically work more on controlled experiments and using quantitative methods.

 While many researchers in music psychology may often feel "alone" in their respective departments, there are a few larger and specialized departments or research centers that focus on music psychology specifically.
 In these institutions, one can often see the width of the field, covering many different theoretical and methodological perspectives.